Locations:

 How is myotonia congenita diagnosed?

 Healthcare providers usually diagnose myotonia congenita in childhood.
-Your healthcare provider will ask about symptoms and family health history.
-They’ll do an exam to test for muscle stiffness, including:
+Your healthcare provider will ask about your child’s symptoms and your family’s medical history.
+They’ll do an exam to test for muscle issues, including:

-• Asking you to rapidly open and close your eyes.
+• Asking your child to rapidly open and close their eyes

-• Seeing if you can quickly release your grip on an object or open and close your fist.
+• Seeing if your child can quickly release their grip on an object or open and close their fist

-• Tapping on your muscles with a small hammer (percussor) to test your reflexes.
+• Tapping on your child’s muscles with a small hammer (percussor) to see if the muscles tense up

-• Electromyography (EMG): An electromyogram measures electrical impulses from your muscles.
+• Electromyography (EMG).
+This test measures electrical impulses from your muscles.
 It can help differentiate between a muscle disorder and a nerve disorder.
+But the results of an EMG can’t distinguish between the two types of myotonia congenita.

-• Muscle biopsy: Your healthcare provider takes a small tissue sample from your muscle for testing under a microscope.
+• Muscle biopsy.
 Myotonia congenita biopsies usually appear normal but can have mild abnormalities.

 Advertisement